-Individual Counseling: Short-term solution-focused treatment for adults.
-Services provide support through family and life transitions, behavioral concerns, and/or mental health and substance abuse issues.
+Individual Counseling: Short-term solution-focused treatment that provides support through family and life transitions, behavioral concerns, and/or mental health and substance abuse issues.
 Play-based therapy for young children.

 Parent-Child Relationship Therapy: Attachment-focused therapy with a caregiver and child.
 Caregivers include biological parent, foster parent, adoptive parent, or kinship placement.